damourChris/pcg-grammar-formatter/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request on the [GitHub repository]()

+This project (tries to) follows  the conventional commits specifications https://www.conventionalcommits.org/en/v1.0.0/

 ## PCG Grammar Resources